Home Economy Truckers strike called off after assurance from govt

 Why the new Hit-and-Run Law is stricter

-Hit and Run refers to instances where a driver flees the accident scene with the involved.
+Hit and Run refers to instances where a driver flees the accident scene with the vehicle involved.
 The new law aims to address cases where the driver, instead of aiding the injured, escapes with the vehicle.
 Previously, Hit-and-Run cases incurred bail for the driver with a maximum punishment of two years.
 In the new law, the specific rule on such road accident cases says that if the driver flees from the spot after a road accident without informing the police about the collision, he will have to face 10 years in jail and a fine of Rs 7 lakh.

 The new rules apply also to private vehicle owners.
 Protesting truck drivers say that the provisions of the new law are too strict and that they should be softened.
 The strict provisions of the new law reflect the alarming statistic of 50,000 annual deaths in the country due to hit-and-run incidents, prompting the government to enforce more stringent regulations.